MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 #customer intent: As a quantum developer, I want to understand what Azure Quantum Credits are, how to get them, and how to review my credit balance.
 ---

-# Understanding Azure Quantum Credits
+# FAQ: Understanding Azure Quantum Credits

 In this article, you'll find the guidelines to understand Azure Quantum Credits and how to use them to run your programs on quantum hardware.